Operation Homefront brings holiday cheer to Oklahoma military families

-OKLAHOMA CITY, Okla.
-(KFOR) — Operation Homefront was in Oklahoma City on Thursday on a very special military mission.
+OKLAHOMA CITY (KFOR) — Operation Homefront was in Oklahoma City on Saturday on a very special military mission.

 The national non-profit’s Holiday Meals for Military program teamed up with Loves Travel Stops to show gratitude to military families.